IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 BinaryCommitment            Binary unit commitment decision                                                                                                                                 Yes/No
 NoOperatingReserve          No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                                                               Yes/No
 StorageType                 Storage type based on storage capacity (hourly, daily, weekly, monthly, yearly)                                                                                 Hourly/Daily/Weekly/Monthly/Yearly
-OutflowsType                Outflows type based on the electricity demand extracted from the storage (daily, weekly, monthly, yearly)                                                       Daily/Weekly/Monthly/Yearly
+OutflowsType                Outflows type based on the electricity demand extracted from the storage (hourly, daily, weekly, monthly, yearly)                                               Hourly/Daily/Weekly/Monthly/Yearly
-EnergyType                  Energy type based on the max/min energy to be produced by the unit (daily, weekly, monthly, yearly)                                                             Daily/Weekly/Monthly/Yearly
+EnergyType                  Energy type based on the max/min energy to be produced by the unit (hourly, daily, weekly, monthly, yearly)                                                     Hourly/Daily/Weekly/Monthly/Yearly
 MustRun                     Must-run unit                                                                                                                                                   Yes/No
 InitialPeriod               Initial period (year) when the unit is installed or can be installed, if candidate                                                                              Year
 FinalPeriod                 Final   period (year) when the unit is installed or can be installed, if candidate                                                                              Year